-Naval Support Activity (NSA New Orleans) is a massive complex of three 6-story buildings tower over the East Bank of the Mississippi River.
+Naval Support Activity (NSA New Orleans) is a massive complex of three six-story buildings tower over the East Bank of the Mississippi River.
 Constructed during World War I, the U.S. Army originally built the 1.5 million square foot logistics center for the U.S. Army Quartermaster Depot.
 The complex was completed in 1919.

 The Bywater facility on Poland Avenue was home to nearly 3900 active-duty and 2,700 civilian personnel.
 The massive site spreads over both sides of the Mississippi River, making it the largest in New Orleans.
 The naval complex was in full operation until June 1933, then it was placed in a maintenance status by the U.S. Army.

 The Louisiana Emergency Relief Administration, later the WPA, opened the naval complex as a transient camp a year after the complex was placed in maintenance status.
 They trained, sheltered, and worked almost 25,000 New Orleans residents that lost their homes during the Great Depression.
 The men were pulled off the streets and given a role in the Navy as soldiers.

 During the 1930s, there were only three such centers in existence in the United States.
 The New Orleans transient camp closed in March 1936, after being open for two years.
 As World War II began, the lease was canceled and the naval complex reverted back to complete use by the military as the New Orleans Port of Embarkation.